How to keep kids busy in the summer, kids playing in the backyard, sprinkler, watercoloring

 A sprinkler or giant splash pad mat is perfect for younger kids who just want to run through water without a pool — easy to set up, easy to put away, and they will use it every single day.

-A backyard ninja course is one of those setups kids will race through a hundred times without getting bored — with obstacles like climbing walls, rope swings, hanging rings, and balance beams, it channels all that summer energy into something that actually tires them out.
+A backyard ninja course is one of those setups kids will race through a hundred times and never want to stop — with obstacles like climbing walls, rope swings, hanging rings, and balance beams, it channels all that summer energy into something that actually tires them out.
 A kids ninja warrior course is worth every penny for the hours it delivers.

 Start a nature journal — give kids a notebook and send them outside to sketch leaves, bugs, flowers, or anything that catches their eye.
 It slows them down, sharpens their observation skills, and turns an ordinary backyard into something worth exploring.